ayekat/localdir/README.md

 Furthermore, user-specific applications and scripts are expected to be placed in `~/.local/bin`.

-> ### Note
-> The configuration is set up in a way that scripts provided by this repository
-> self they can be symlinked to `~/.local/bin/dotfiles` and scripts and programs
-> provided by the [utils](https://github.com/ayekat/utils) repository can be
-> symlinked to `~/.local/bin/utils`.
-This simplifies tracking changes to the
-> scripts.

 Unfortunately, some application do not honour the XDG basedir specification, and setting above variables is often not enough.
 Various approaches are taken to achieve the goal: